NREL/sparkctl/docs/how_tos/execution/start_a_cluster.md

    $ export SPARK_CONF_DIR=$(pwd)/conf
    ```

-6. Set the `JAVA_HOME` environment variable to be the same as the java used by Spark.
+6. Set the `JAVA_HOME` environment variable to be the same as the Java used by Spark.
 This should
-   bin in your `/.sparkctl.toml` configuration file.
+   be in your `~/.sparkctl.toml` configuration file.

    ```console
    $ export JAVA_HOME=/datasets/images/apache_spark/jdk-21.0.7